Antique Tooth Keys

 Many other innovators made different improvements and variations, each of them proclaimed his kind of key as the " Key of universal use ".
 But the "universal use " proved ephemeral.

-In the second half of the 19th century the concepts of Sir John Tomes, who developed the type of forceps which is sill used today, made the toothkey obsolete.
+In the second half of the 19th century the concepts of Sir John Tomes, who developed the type of forceps which is sill used today, made the tooth key obsolete.

-TOUR of the Arbittier Museum of Medical History
+Arbittier Museum of Medical History Tour: